guckstift/shortest-js-snake/README.md

-# shortest-js-snake
+# Snake As Short As I Can

-Shortest readable Snake implementation you can do with HTML5 and ES6
+Shortest Snake implementation I could do with HTML5 and ES6 while still respecting readability.
+This way my Snake source code is only 45 lines of HTML+JS code.
+Yet its a super simple version.